Network Time Security

 A lot of the Internet’s most important security tools are dependent on accurate time.
 But until recently there was no way to ensure that the time you were getting came from a trusted source.
 The new Network Time Security (NTS) standard has been designed to fix that.

 NTS is an essential development of the Network Time Protocol (NTP).
 It has been developed within the Internet Engineering Task Force (IETF) and adds a much needed layer of security to a protocol that is more than 30 years old and is vulnerable to certain types of attack.

-NTS consists of two protocols, a key exchange and extended NTP.
+NTS consists of two protocols: a key exchange protocol and NTP with security extensions.
 This ensures that clients can validate that the time that they receive has been sent from the correct server.
 More detailed information about how NTS works is available here.